kaplan81/rick-morty-pwa-workbox/README.md

 installButton.addEventListener('click', installPWA);
 ```

-Now you need to declar those 2 callback functions: `saveBeforeInstallPromptEvent` and `installPWA`.
+Now you need to declare those 2 callback functions: `saveBeforeInstallPromptEvent` and `installPWA`.

 Try to write the first one from scratch.
 It receives the `beforeinstallprompt` as an `event` parameter and saves it in the `deferredInstallPrompt` variable.
 It also makes the button visible by removing the `hidden` class.